9th Infantry Division (United States): 9th Infantry Division (Motorized)

-From 1983 the division served as the High-Technology Test-Bed (HTTB) for the army.
-This led to the division to develop the concept of "motorized infantry" from 1983 onward.
+In 1980, the United States "recognized the military's inability to project forces swiftly to trouble-spots in the world with the capability of defeating armored forces of the Soviet Union or its surrogates."
+This inability was especially highlighted for the SE Asia and Middle East areas.
+In response, the army set about creating a new formation that would be set apart from the pending "Infantry Division 86" design.
+The formation would need to be highly mobile on a tactical and strategic level.
+From 1983, the division served as the High-Technology Test-Bed (HTTB) for the army to pursue this concept.
+The division was given the leeway to experiment, design, and finalize the design of the needed formstion.
+Initially described as a high technology light Division, the term eventually settled upon and to highlight the highly mobile nature was motorized division.
 The motorized infantry division was to be equipped with enhanced technology to give it deployability and fire power and fill the gap between light and heavy divisions.
 The idea was to create a lighter version of the armored and mechanized divisions, which could be deployed easily by aircraft, while providing more firepower than a light infantry division.

 Initially the vision was to create three motorized brigades with three new types of infantry battalion: